 Learning to live independently is a lifelong process.
 For most children, the early stages of this process take place as part of growing up in a family.
-In the family setting, children receive continuous economic and emotional support from nurturing parents as they make the transitions from childhood to adolescence and from adolescence and from adolescence and from adolescence and from the contractions from the contraction of th cence to adulthood.
-For many children, however, this family support is unavailable-for a few weeks, months, years, or for their entire childhood.
+In the family setting, children receive continuous economic and emotional support from nurturing parents as they make the transitions from childhood to adolescence and from adolescence to adulthood.
+For many children, however, this family support is unavailablefor a few weeks, months, years, or for their entire childhood.
 At times when parental care and protection are unavailable, local government agencies become the community's designated agent in loco parentis.

-• Currently, teens represent approximately 30% to 40% of the more than 530,000 children in foster care nationally (Petit et al., 1999).

-Each year, 25,000 of these older youths "age out" of foster care and must make the transition to self-sufficiency.
-Only about one in four of these young people will return home permanently.

-• In 1998, over 80,000 young people in out-of-home care participated in independent living programs.
+- Currently, teens represent approximately 30% to 40% of the more than 530,000 children in foster care nationally (Petit et al., 1999). - Each year, 25,000 of these older youths "age out" of foster care and must make the transition to self-sufficiency.
+Only about one in four of these young people will return home permanently. - will return home permanently.
+In 1998, over 80,000 young people in out-of-home care participated in independent living programs.